klutz4/climbing/README.md

 ### Data Cleaning

 This data comes from the site 8a.nu, where climbers can keep a log of which boulders and routes they have completed and when.
-The data came in the form of a sqlite database with 4 different tables: ascents, grades, methods and users.
+The data came in the form of a SQLite database with 4 different tables: ascents, grades, methods and users.
 I converted the SQL tables to CSVs and then imported each to a `pandas` dataframe using the `import.py` script.
 The `clean_data.py`was used to clean the final `pandas` dataframe for use in EDA and modeling.

 The importing and cleaning steps included:
 * Merging the four dataframes into one.
 * Removing users born outside of the United States.
 * Dropping any rows with missing values in the birth, height, weight, usa_routes and usa_boulders columns.
-* Removing deactivated users, users without a start date, route grades under 5.4, ascents labeled as Toprope.
+* Removing deactivated users, users without a start date, route grades under 5.4, ascents labeled as 'Toprope'.
 * Dropping unwanted columns.
 * Converting height and weight to inches and lbs, respectively.
 * Converting birth and ascent_date to datetime format, and adding current_age and ascent_age columns.
 * Adding a time_to_send column.
-* Combining sponsor1, sponsor2, and sponsor3 into one sponsored columns with values 0 (not sponsored), 1 (sponsored).
+* Combining sponsor1, sponsor2, and sponsor3 into one 'sponsored' column with values 0 (not sponsored), 1 (sponsored).
 * Splitting the dataframe into two: one for routes and one for boulders.
 * Converting boulder grades and route grades into numbers instead of objects.
   * I removed the V from the boulder grades to convert to integers 0 -16.
 For routes, I replaced the a,b,c,d in route grades with 1,2,3,4 (i.e. 5.11a = 5.111) and added a 0 if the grade was under 5.10 (i.e. 5.6 = 5.06).